 Shutdown failure - A chip on the system board may be malfunctioning.
-Run the System Set tests as described in "Using the Dell
+Run the System Set tests in the Dell Diagnostics (see Dell Diagnostics)

 Time-of-day clock lost power - System configuration settings are corrupted.
+Connect your computer to an electrical outlet to charge the battery.
 If the problem persists, try to restore the data by entering the system setup program.
 Then immediately exit the program.
-See "Using the System Setup Program."
-If the message reappears, contact Dell.
+If the message reappears, contact Dell (see Contacting Dell).

-Time-of-day clock stopped - The coin-cell battery that supports the system configuration settings may no longer hold a charge.
-Replace the coin-cell battery (see "Adding and Replacing Parts"), or connect your computer to an electrical outlet.
-If the problem persists, con
+Time-of-day clock stopped - The reserve battery that supports the system configuration settings may require recharging.
+Connect your computer to an electrical outlet to charge the battery.
+If the problem persists, contact Dell (see Contacting Dell).

 Time-of-day not set-please run the System Setup program - The time or date stored in the system setup program does not match the system clock.
-Correct the settings for the Date and Time options.
-See "Using the System Setup Program."
+Correct the settings for the Date and Time options (see S)

 Timer chip counter 2 failed - A chip on the system board may be malfunctioning.
-Run the System Set tests as described in "Using the x:\ is not accessible.
-The device is not ready - Insert a disk into the drive and try again.
+Run the System Set tests in the Dell Diagnostics (see Dell Diagnostics)

 Unexpected interrupt in protected mode - The keyboard controller may be malfunctioning, or a memory module may be loose.
-Run the System Memory tests and the Keyboard Controller test as described in "Using the Dell Diagnostics."
+Run the System Memory tests and the Keyboard Controller test in the Dell Diagnostics (see Dell Diagnostics).